Nasdaq/msgcodec/readme.md

 ## Building msgcodec ##
 First clone a copy of the repo:
->git clone git@git.cinnober.com:products/msgcodec.git
+>git clone git@gitrepo.cinnober.com:clearing/msgcodec.git

 To build msg-codec you need cbuilder.
 Cd into msgcodec/Build and run
+>cd msgcodec/Build
 >gradle getDependentModules
-then cd up one level and run
+>cd ..
 >gradle build

 If you want to edit java files from within eclipse, run
 >gradle eclipse